 The onion domes, built in the 17th century, destroyed in 1944 and restored in 1955, characterize the silhouette of Koblenz Altstadt.

-The Liebfrauenkirche has a number of significant pieces of furnishings from the period between the 15th and 18th centuries.
+Worth knowing: The Liebfrauenkirche has a number of important exhibits from the period between the 15th and 18th centuries.